*Not an Official Version

 (c) On or after July 1, 2014, at least 150 semester hours of college education including a baccalaureate or higher degree conferred by a college or university acceptable to the board, the total educational program to include an accounting concentration or equivalent as determined by board rule to be appropriate; provided however, that candidates for a certificate may sit for the examination described in paragraph IV if they have at least 120 semester hours of college education including a baccalaureate degree conferred by a college or university acceptable to the board the total educational program to include an accounting concentration or equivalent as determined by board rule to be appropriate.
 The applicant's degree shall include 30 semester hours of accounting courses.
 The accounting credits shall include coverage in financial accounting auditing, taxation, and management accounting.
 In addition, the degree shall include, or be supplemented by, 24 semester hours of business courses other than accounting courses.
 These business courses may include, but not be limited to, coverage in the areas of business law, business information systems, finance, professional ethics, business organizations, and economics.

 IV.
 The examination required to be passed as a condition for the granting of a certificate shall be held as often as the board may specify by rule, and shall test the applicant's knowledge of the subjects of accounting and auditing and such other related subjects as the board may specify by rule.
-The time for holding such examination shall be determined by the board and may be changed from time to time.
 The board shall prescribe by rule the methods of applying for and conducting the examination, including methods for grading papers and determining a passing grade required of an applicant for a certificate, provided, however, that the board shall, to the extent possible, see to it that the examination itself, the grading of the examination and the passing grades are uniform with those applicable in all other states.
 The board may make such use of all or any part of the Uniform Certified Public Accountant Examination and Advisory Grading Service of the American Institute of Certified Public Accountants, and may contract with third parties to perform such administrative services with respect to the examination as it deems appropriate to assist it in performing its duties under this section.

 V. An applicant shall be required to pass all sections of the examination provided for in paragraph IV in order to qualify for a certificate.
 A passing grade for each section shall be 75.
 The applicant shall pass all sections of the examination within 18 months of the examination at which the first section was passed.